dachiefjustice/vm-vulnlab/README.md

 ```

 ## vagrant-reload plugin installation
 The first time you run `vagrant up`, you may be prompted to install the `vagrant-reload` plugin.
 This is required for automated VM setup.
-You can accept it, and then continue VM setup after installing:
+You can accept the plugin installation, and then continue VM setup after installing:
 ```sh
 vagrant up --provision
 ```